scambier/obsidian-auto-updated-date/README.md

+**DO NOT USE - BUGGY**

+This plugin will trigger a self-feeding update loop if the same file is open on 2 different editors.

 # Obsidian Automatic 'updated' Header

 This Obsidian plugin automatically adds a front matter `updated` field to your notes.
 This field is automatically updated to the current date and time whenever you save a note.